FAQ

 A company logo or introductory cutscene that plays before the menu of your game is displayed is optional for your game.
 To create one:

 • Create an ESCRoom to display your logo or cutscene introduction.
-Depending on your requirements this may be any combination of ESC commands and animations driven by Godot AnimationPlayers.
+Depending on your requirements this may be any combination of ASHES commands and animations driven by Godot AnimationPlayer.

 # Example introductory logo script